 The fast fashion industry has exposed garment workers to exploitation, abuse, and danger.
 Many workers in low-cost countries like China, Cambodia, and Bangladesh barely earn enough to live on.
 It forces them to work under inhumane conditions.

-Documentaries like The True Cost show us just how much unrewarded toil and sweat go into the ridiculously cheap clothes we buy at fast fashion stores.
-Even affordable sustainable clothing brands ensure that they pay fairly garment workers and do not violate their human rights.
+Documentaries like The True Cost show us just how much-unrewarded toil and sweat go into the ridiculously cheap clothes we buy at fast-fashion stores.
+Even affordable, sustainable clothing brands ensure that they pay garment workers fairly and do not violate their human rights.

 For: women and men